Daenara/rhasspy_weather/README.md

 * python3
 * [rhasspy](https://rhasspy.readthedocs.io/en/latest/) (Tested with 2.4.19, should work with any version that can run custom commands)
 * [pytz](https://pypi.org/project/pytz/) (seems to be included in rhasspy docker)
+* [paho-mqtt](https://pypi.org/project/paho-mqtt/) (seems to be included in rhasspy docker, only needed for mqtt answer)
 * [suntime](https://pypi.org/project/suntime/) (will be installed when missing)
 * [dateutil](https://pypi.org/project/python-dateutil/) (will be installed when missing)
 * [open weather map api key](https://home.openweathermap.org/api_keys)